-My life goalpost since I joined the Fellowship has moved: from doing social good towards influencing lasting reform — in mindsets, most of all.
+My life goalpost since I joined the Fellowship has moved: from doing social good towards influencing lasting reform – in mindsets, most of all.
 This led me to become a journalist in 2015.
-Over the years, I have compiled my stories, reflections and thoughts in several pieces, which are listed below.
+Over the years, I have compiled my stories, reflections and thoughts from my teaching days in several articles listed below.

 A Year at Teach For India (In this piece, written after my first year, I look back at the year gone by, the organization, my initial experiments in teaching and leadership, and how they were beginning to change me.)